-- Access to training, work placements and employment - Affordable housing options and increased supply of housing - Sports and other activities targeted at the young - Primary school education provision for South West Exeter and for Kingsteignton and Kingskerswell

-• Working Age People
+- Access to training, work placements and employment - Affordable housing options and increased supply of housing - Sports and other activities targeted at the young - Primary school education proposed provision for South West Exeter, Kingsteignton and Kingskerswell and the wider Teignbridge area. - Provisions for play area improvements. - Working Age People

-- Access to training, work placements and employment opportunities, predominantly in the urban areas - Provision of a range of affordable housing choices and increased supply supported by adequate infrastructure - A new railway station at Marsh Barton to provide residents access to employment - Older People
+- Access to training, work placements and employment opportunities, predominantly in the urban areas - Provision of a range of affordable housing choices and increased supply supported by adequate infrastructure - A proposed new railway station at Marsh Barton to provide residents access to employment - Older People

-- Enhanced opportunities for participation in civil and community life - Support for vulnerable older people to live in their own homes

-- Sports and activities aimed at older people - New accessible green spaces
+- Enhanced opportunities for participation in community life - Support for vulnerable older people to live in their own homes - Sports and activities aimed at older people - New accessible green spaces